Prep

 ONBOARDING

 In order to start the process of curating articles for users, Prep will ask to select industries and companies they would like to follow as part of the onboarding process.
-One of the feedback I got from people was that it was difficult to tell the two steps apart initially.
-To solve this usability issue, I decided to highlight and bold the terms "industries" and "companies", so that the onboarding process is as seamless and pleasant as possible.

 DASHBOARD